 Which three words do parents love the most come Labour Day?
 If you hollered, “Back to School,” pumped your fist in the air and shot off some imaginary fireworks, then we’re on the same page.

-While many parents celebrate back-to-school, many children feel nervous, uncertain and stressed about returning to the classroom.
-Dads who see their children having a hard time can also feel this way, especially with the COVID-19 pandemic still hanging around.
 As a registered counsellor providing private video appointments at TELUS Health MyCare, I often field questions from dads about first-day-of-school anxiety, signs of anxiety in kids, and how to help your child cope with back-to-school anxiety.

 Let’s take a look at some of the things I hear from a lot of dads:

 Why do kids worry about going back to school?

 Before the school year even starts, children can develop fears and worries about a wide range of things.
 Will people like me?
 Will I get into a class with my friends?
 What if I’m all alone in a new class?
 What if school is too hard?
 Social worries can be especially hard for teens and tweens.

 Why do parents worry about going back to school?

 As parents, we want our kids to be happy and healthy.
 So when we see them struggling or don’t know what to expect from a school year, stress can also hit us hard.